 Now things get serious.
 Serious tracking.
 Serious functionality.
 Serious price.
 Suunto has been making instruments designed for outdoor performance since the thirties.
 The firm uses a one-second GPS fix rate, which makes for the most accurate tracking around.

 The Suunto Spartan range is up there with the most expensive, but with good reason.
 The sheer magnitude of tracking options makes it the go-to choice for weekend warriors and serious athletes alike.

 There’s a nod to the aesthete as well.
-The Ultra, protected by its titanium bezel, comes in a range of colours – or you can customise it yourself – and has a colour touchscreen, which is why it’s picked up design trophies to match all its outdoor gear awards.
+The Ultra, protected by its titanium bezel, comes in a range of colors – or you can customize it yourself – and has a color touchscreen, which is why it’s picked up design trophies to match all its outdoor gear awards.
 The USP of this watch is the multi-faceted discipline functions – it packs 80 different sport modes with metrics specific to each.

 One of the few areas where Samsung has given Apple a real run for its money, the Korean tech giant’s smartwatches have gone from strength to strength with its Tizen operating system – and, most importantly, created a model for almost every need, from hardcore fitness fanatics to casual smartwatch wearers.